-Learning outcome K: Teach lessons using formative assessment methods to support and monitor the students' learning
+Learning outcome K: Teach lessons using a variety of formative assessment and feedback methods to activate participation and productive language skills.

-- What is your understanding of the basic principles of assessment? - How do you use formative assessment in your practice to support as well as monitor your students' learning? - Why does having an understanding of the concept of Assessment for Learning (AfL) help a teacher to use formative assessment methods more effectively? - Why is providing formative feedback an important part of AfL practice?
+- What is your understanding of the basic principles of assessment? - How do you use formative assessment to support as well as monitor your students' learning? - Why does having an understanding of the concept of Assessment for Learning (AfL) help a teacher to use formative assessment methods more effectively? - Why is providing formative feedback an important part of AfL practice? - How is formative assessment and feedback used to support participation and productive language skills?

-Learning outcome L: Evaluate lessons to identify strengths and areas for further development in classroom practice.
+Learning outcome L: Evaluate lessons to identify strengths and areas for further development in their professional practice using feedback from various sources.